opengamedata/opengamedata-doc/source/Adding_a_Realtime_Model.md

-## Adding a new realtime model for the dashboard project:
+# Adding a Realtime model

 First, a bit of terminology:
 - **event**: A record of some game event, stored as a single row in the database.